edgio-docs/edgio-docs/guides/caching.md

 ## Preventing a response from being cached

-By default, the XDN will cache responses that satisfy all of the following conditions:
+By default, {{ PRODUCT_NAME }} will cache responses that satisfy all of the following conditions:

 1. The response must correspond to a `GET` or `HEAD` request.
 To override this see [POST and other non-GET/HEAD](#section_caching_responses_for_post_and_other_non_get_head_requests) section.
 2. The response status must be 1xx, 2xx or 3xx.
 You cannot override this.